thehalb/thehalb2.github.io/content/publications/seelandt-how-2023/_index.md

   unconventional perspectives to study team dynamics and performance in healthcare settings.
-To illustrate that using multiple perspectives can yield valuable insights, we examine a segment of a team interaction during a heart-surgery, using five distinct interdisciplinary perspectives known from small group research: the psychodynamic, functional, conflict-power-status, temporal, and social identity perspectives.
+To illustrate that using multiple perspectives can yield valuable insights, we examine a segment of a team interaction during a heart-surgery, using five distinct interdisciplinary perspectives known from small group research, the psychodynamic, functional, conflict-power-status, temporal, and social identity perspectives.
 We briefly describe each theoretical perspective, discuss its application to study healthcare teams, and present possible research questions for the segment at hand